 There are no set rules about what types of people join our choirs, but as a guide here is a little about the personality of each group to help you choose which you might enjoy most:

 Forte will suit you if you like a relaxed, friendly and caring atmosphere and enjoy making a really good sound in a range of pop, rock and show tunes, including a cappella.

-Corvida will suit you best if you are a female in your 20s or 30s and like to sing an exciting range of songs - from close harmony jazz to TLC and musical theatre - in a supportive, relaxed environment.
+Corvida will suit you best if you are in your 20s or 30s and like to sing an exciting range of songs - from close harmony jazz to TLC and musical theatre - in a supportive, relaxed environment.

 The Starling Singers will suit you if you like big performance numbers from the best of the charts and Broadway and West End shows, with a lively atmosphere and challenging vocal arrangements.

 Can I try a session before committing to a whole term?

 Of course!
 We welcome you to a no-obligation taster session, after which you can choose to sign up for the remainder of the term.
 Some members try two or three of our choirs before deciding which to join.

 Can I join a choir at any time?

 We usually only take new members at the start of each term, to make sure that we offer everyone the best possible experience.
 Sometimes we operate a waiting list due to high numbers of members.
 Email us at firstname.lastname@example.org to find out about the next opportunity to join us!